sjorek/composer-virtual-environment-plugin/README.md

       --profile                  Display timing and memory usage information --no-plugins               Whether to disable plugins.
   -d, --working-dir=WORKING-DIR  If specified, use the given directory as working directory.
-  -v|vv|vvv, --verbose           Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
+  -v|vv|vvv, --verbose           Increase the verbosity of messages: 1 for normal output,
+                                 2 for more verbose output and 3 for debug

 Help:
-  The virtual-environment command creates files to activate and deactivate the current bin directory in shell, optionally placing symlinks to php- and composer-binaries in the bin directory.
+  The virtual-environment:shell-activator command creates files to activate and deactivate the current bin directory in shell.

   Usage:

-      php composer.phar venv
+      php composer.phar venv:shell

   After this you can source the activation-script corresponding to your shell.